Daniil-Aleshechkin/tetris-rtos/documentation/report.md

 3. The final channel sends a constant '1' to the BRR for the long pulse.
 4. The reset signal is executed by turning off the timer after data processing.

+The use of the DMA channels, and timer allowed the stm-32 to send protocal data quickly and reliably as it is decoupled from interupts from the CPU.

 ### COM-14646 Driver
 This driver controls the 32x32 LED matrix, differing significantly from the WS-2812-based 8x8 matrix.
 It involves manipulating only two of the 32 rows at a time via a shift register, with 13 total pins: 6 for data (RGB values for each row) and 7 for control.